bohnman/package-info-maven-plugin/README.md

 A current limitation with this support is that nullability cannot be defined at a project level.
 Instead, the least granular choice is at a package level.
 While this provides some help (as opposed to putting annotations on every class, method, etc.), it is still cumbersome for libraries with several packages.
-This plugin alleviates this burden, by automatically generating package-info.java files with any annotations that is desired.
+This plugin alleviates this burden, by automatically generating package-info.java files with any annotations that are desired.

 Here is an example of how we would provide nullability annotations for our whole project.